Esri/gis-tools-for-hadoop/README.md

 ## Requirements

-Requirements will differ depending on the needs of each tool or template, but at a minimum you will need:
+Requirements will differ depending on the needs of each tool or template.
+At a minimum, you will need:

 * Access to an [Apache Hadoop](http://hadoop.apache.org) cluster
-* [ArcGIS](http://www.esri.com/) Desktop or Server for geoprocessing and visualization
+* [ArcGIS for Desktop](http://www.esri.com/software/arcgis/arcgis-for-desktop) or [Server](http://www.esri.com/software/arcgis/arcgisserver) for geoprocessing and visualization

 Other requirements may include: